Page Last Modified Nov 6, 2014

 2. Under no circumstances may groups or individuals chalk on horizontal or vertical parts of any campus building or structure, including steps, entry ways, porches and patios, posts, pillars or columns.

 3. NO Liquid or spray chalks are allowed!

 4. Should a group or department use spray chalk to advertise or promote their event or program, the Office of University Service will contract someone to clean off the spray chalk and bill the offending group. (back to top)

 The use of yard signs (informational as well as directional) is by approval only and is restricted to selected special events and in designated areas (See Appendix I).
-In addition the use of yard signs must adhere to the following guidelines:
+To receive approval, e-mail a copy of your yard sign along with the proposed posting dates and locations to email@example.com.
+In addition, the use of yard signs must adhere to the following guidelines: